 “L is a straight line, start at the sky and go down to the ground, then over towards the door.”

 We repeat the pen sharing a few more times during the creation of the Morning Message.
 If they become antsy, then you will know it’s time to move on.
-If a mistake is made when a student is holding the pen the 2 inch correction tape takes care of it.
+If a mistake is made when a student is holding the pen, the 2 inch correction tape takes care of it.
 I call it the “Magic Tape” and the kids love using it.
-If a child isn’t able to write a letter independently and appeals for help, then I will help by placing my hand over his or hers.
+If a child isn’t able to write a letter independently and asksfor help, then I will help by placing my hand over his or hers.

 How do you keep the student’s attention?